risingPhoenix7/sct_round2/readme.md

 ![](Images/feature%20importances.jpeg)

 The following image illustrates the performance of various regression models in terms of MAE and ranks them accordingly.
 The top two models are XGBoost & RandomForest and we have experimented over random forest for hyperparameter tuning and further results.
+(The list is sorted on RMSE: Root mean squared error)
 ![](Images/model%20results.jpeg)

 Below are the predicted vs actual results of a low-performing model as signified by the above MAE table, decision tree.